-$\sim$ Click on the cell with the function in it.
+\sim Click on the cell with the function in it.
 Put your cursor over the lower right corner of the cell so that the cursor changes to a black plus sign.
 Click on this part of the cell and drag the mouse down (or left) to the last row (or column) that you want the function to apply to.

-$\sim$ You can also click on the cell with the function in it and highlight the cells which you want the function to apply.
-Go to Edit, then Fill, then Fill,
+~ You can also click on the cell with the function in it and highlight the cells you want to apply the function to.
+Go to Edit, then Fill, then

-Microsoft Excel Quick Reference - Chemistry
+Microsoft Excel Quick Reference Sheet - Chemistry

-3. Graphing:
+Graphing: